On $(i)$-Curves in Blowups of $\mathbb{P}^r$: Introduction

-In Section \ref{-1curvesMDS} we study numerical conditions that provide a useful tool to prove the finiteness of $(i)$-curves; a summary of results are exposed in Section \ref{Summary}.
+In Section \ref{-1curvesMDS} we study numerical conditions that provide a useful tool to prove the finiteness of $(i)$-curves.
 In Section \ref{infinite}, we use the computation of Weyl actions on curves to prove that the space $Y^r_s$ is a Mori Dream space if and only if it has infinitely many classes of $(1)$-curves.
 Moreover, there are infinitely many $(-1)$-curves if the number of points is at least $r+5$.
 We conclude with applications of the theory of rigid and movable curves.
 More precisely, we identify extremal rays for the movable cone of curves, by exploiting the faces of the effective cone of divisors for Mori Dream Spaces in Section \ref{apl}.
-Corollary \ref{coro} presents applications to the Riemann-Roch problem of computing the dimension of linear systems of divisors with fixed multiple points incorporating the contribution of $(-1)$-curves.

 We close this section with a summary of what we believe are the most important results of the article.